-- I. Permitted methods
+I. Permitted methods

 - 1. Mechanically-operated instruments which penetrate the brain.

 - 2. Injection of an overdose of a drug with anaesthetic properties.

 - 3. Electrocution with cardiac arrest.

 - 4. Exposure to carbon monoxide.

 - 5. Exposure to chloroform.

 - 6. Exposure to carbon dioxide.

-The competent authority shall decide on the most appropriate method of killing for the different species concerned in compliance with the general provisions of Article 3 of this Directive.
+The Veterinary Services shall decide on the most appropriate method of killing for the different species concerned in compliance with the general provisions of Article 3 of these regulations.